RoyLJH/LightBLAS/README.md

 # LightBLAS
-    Test on RK3399 ARM borad.
+    Test on RK3399 ARM borad, which has 6 CPUs and each of them has 8 128-bit vector register.

 ## BenchMark 18/12/11